creativenull/MyPrecious/nvim-0.7/README.md

 init file clean, while keeping the responsibility of each plugin tightly coupled.

+#### TODO
+- Attempt to find a solution to make snippets more modular.
+Instead of one large file, there should be a way to not only break into filetypes, but to create the snippet based on the filetype of file currently working on

 #### Included Plugins
 [CMP](https://github.com/hrsh7th/nvim-cmp) - Completion plugin
   - Additional CMP Plugins